baoboa/pyqt5/README.md

 =====

 #### Disclaimer
-This repository is just a mirror of the official source code find on the riverbankcomputing website, i accept minor pull request but questions should be asked on the mailing list.
+This repository is just a mirror of the official source code find on the riverbankcomputing website, i accept minor pull request on the master branch but questions should be asked on the mailing list.

 #### Release 5.10
 * source  -> http://www.riverbankcomputing.com/software/pyqt/download5